 There are many different routes into becoming an FE teacher, trainer or assessor.
 More information on these routes can be found via the FE Advice website.
 The following FE teachers tell of their early experiences of switching from working in industry into teaching.

-Two new FE teachers lecturers, Scott Stevenson, Lecturer in Plastering at Kirklees College, and Jamie Ease, Lecturer in Nuclear Engineering within the National College for Nuclear at Lakes College, talk about their move from industry into the FE sector through the first round of the Taking Teaching Further programme.
+New FE teachers, Scott Stevenson, Lecturer in Plastering at Kirklees College, Jamie Ease, Lecturer in Nuclear Engineering within the National College for Nuclear at Lakes College, and two new EKC Group lecturers, Tom Isted, Lecturer in Games Development / Digital and Shaun McDonagh, Lecturer in Plumbing, talk about their move from industry into the FE sector.

 Before I became an FE teacher, I previously owned a small plastering company based in Oldham, I had between 5-15 sub-contractors/employees throughout the year dependant on the tasks we had in hand.
 I have been a plasterer ever since I left school in 2005, serving a full apprenticeship with a local plasterer named Gary Ainsworth.
 At the age of 19, I decided to spread my wings and go self-employed, setting up my own business.

 I was first introduced to FE by a friend of mine, whom already worked as a Plastering Lecturer at Kirklees College.
 Like myself, he had a good plastering business based in the same town and had made the move away from this into the FE sector.
 Due to the respect I had for him and the knowledge he has in the industry, it was a perfect opportunity to slowly make the transition into teaching with his guidance.